 - How can we focus on student-centered learning opportunities all of the time instead of some of the time?

 Netflix isn’t a perfect model to look at, but we can take a few things away from their story: They have changed along with the world, instead of fighting back at it.
-They have proactively modeled their business practice on the reality instead of past practice.
+They have proactively modeled their business practice on reality instead of past practice.

 We too need to take a proactive approach to our change in schools.
 Our actions matter.
-Our actions will have impact.
+Our actions will have an impact.
 Our actions will drive innovation.
 And those who fail to take action will fall behind, just like Blockbuster.